Krizsi96/mcap_demo/README.md

 The package is...

 - a logger module that leverages the existing MCAP and Foxglove packages
-- provides a plugin replacement for standard Python login
+- provides a plugin for standard Python loging
-- provides console logging with configurable log level and handled separately from the file's

 Links: